Prince Mongo: Personal life

 Prince Mongo, also known as Robert Hodges, is known for his rather eccentric public persona.
 The details of Prince Mongo's life remain obscure or unknown, though he claims that he is an ambassador from Zambodia where he was born 333 years ago.
 He claims that he was "sent by the Zambodian spirits" to "save the City of Memphis" and "protect it from natural disasters".
 He always wears steampunk goggles and a long white wig in public, usually accompanied by flamboyant clothing.
 His reasoning for his seemingly odd appearance is that he just "damn well wants to".

 He first got attention after putting garbage-themed art on his lawn at his Central Gardens home.
 He decided to run for mayor of Shelby County, Tennessee, and performed well; he then, since 1979, ran for mayor of Memphis, Tennessee and has not performed well.

 Properties

 Prince Mongo has or had properties in Memphis, Tennessee, Virginia Beach, Virginia, Fort Lauderdale and Port Orange, Florida, and North Carolina.

-Mongo owned Ashlar Hall in the 1990s and turned it into a night club.
-During this time the building received the nickname "Prince Mongo's Castle".
+Mongo owned Ashlar Hall in the 1990s.
+He purchased it after it was renovated by entrepreneur Steven Dunlap who turned it into a night club called The Castle.
+During Prince Mongo’s ownership, the building received the nickname "Prince Mongo's Castle".